 Raise your hand if you dread your annual performance evaluation.
-Okay, stop waving your arm around; I see you!
+Okay, stop waiving your arm around; I see you!
 I hear you!
 I feel your pain!

-If you’re like most people, having someone judge your performance is nerve-wracking!
-Although most people agree there is some value in performance reviews, most would gladly skip them altogether if given the choice.
+If you’re like most people, having someone judge your performance is nerve wracking.
+Although the majority of people agree there is some value in performance reviews, most would gladly skip them altogether if given the choice.

-Supervisors and managers dislike them just as much as their staff.
-They’re usually time-consuming to prepare for, conduct, and document.
-They also involve the delicate balance of positive reinforcement with constructive feedback, which many bosses haven’t had the opportunity to learn how to manage.
+Supervisors and managers dislike them just as much as their staff does.
+They’re usually time-consuming to prepare for, document, and conduct.
+They also involve the delicate balance of positive reinforcement with constructive feedback, which many bosses haven’t yet had the opportunity to learn how to manage.

 What if you could avoid stressing out your staff and yourself and turn evaluations into an enjoyable experience where you learn more about each other and grow professionally?

 Read on to learn how to end the problems with typical performance evaluation systems while still managing to hold onto the advantages.

 As an HR professional, I’ve attended evaluation meetings to coach supervisors and managers.
 Typically, the amount of tension in the room is palpable.
 Both people struggle to articulate their thoughts and feelings, but in the end, they simply read what they wrote on the form.

 Performance reviews have been a management tool in the U.S. for well over 100 years, and for good reason.
 The document, usually accompanied by a meeting, can be an effective tool for giving feedback.
 They provide an opportunity to improve an individual’s performance, positively impact the success of the company, and enhance career growth potential.

 Here are a handful of reasons to conduct formal performance appraisals:

 - It’s an opportunity to praise people so they keep doing the stuff that’s working.